 Pro Tip: Lightweight dresses are great, but if they are unlined (and sometimes even if they are), you might end up showing more than you bargained for.
 If a slip is out of the question, try the comfortable stretchy sports shorts below as an undergarment alternative.

 UPF Protection + Performance

-Hot temps usually mean intense sun which is best taken in moderation to prevent sunburn, wrinkles, and premature aging.
-Living in Florida, with fair complexion and freckles, I always do my best to protect my skin from too much sun exposure.
+Hot temps usually mean intense sun, which is best taken in moderation to prevent sunburn, wrinkles, and premature aging.
+Living in Florida, with a fair complexion and freckles, I always do my best to protect my skin from too much sun exposure.
 Lightweight clothing with a UPF factor is a great way to enjoy the sun while blocking UV rays.
 Although all fabrics have a level of UV protection, not all fabrics are UPF protectant.
-Elements such as weave, stretch, wetness, color, and finishes all determine how well a garment will protect you from the sun.
+Elements such as weave, stretch, wetness, color, and finishes determine how well a garment will protect you from the sun.

 Columbia’s PFG Tamiami and Bahama II shirts are my go-to sun-blocking and moisture-wicking shirts when spending the day outside in the hot sun.
 They come in so many colors, are lightweight, quick-drying, and easy to throw on when you start to feel the burn, plus they are wrinkle-resistant, which makes them great for traveling!

 I am also a fan of Patagonia’s tech-tee line Capilene® Cool.
-This is their “most versatile performance knit for use on trails or on the water.”
+This is their “most versatile performance knit for use on trails or the water.”
 This tech-tee provides 50+ UPF sun protection and HeiQ® Fresh durable odor control.
-Their styles range from tanks, short sleeve tees to long sleeve hoodies, and are available for men, women, and children.
+Their styles range from tanks, short sleeve tees to long sleeve hoodies and are available for men, women, and children.

 For really active trips or long hiking days, summer wool is a must!
 Gone are the days of wool being a cold-weather garment only.
 With its moisture-wicking, breathing, and odor-fighting natural properties, merino wool has now evolved into a year-round staple.
 Wool also resists wrinkles, so it is another great option for traveling.